Minhao-Zhang/Copenhagen-Canteen-Collection/README.md

   - [ ] CBS Flintholm
   - [ ] CBS Graduate House
 - [ ] Add machine translation into some part of the program to translate Danish into English
+  - [ ] Add a note saying that which are the machine translation which are real text
   - [ ] Maybe add a feature that allows users to choose the language they want to see
   - [ ] Maybe add Chinese Support